-DUBLIN — Ireland’s Human Rights and Equality Commission on Thursday accused the government of having “persistently blurred the boundary between legal requirements and public health guidance in its Covid-19 response.”
-In a report co-authored with academics from Trinity College Dublin, the commission said that “parliamentary oversight of Ireland’s emergency legislation has been lacking.”
-The National Public Health Emergency Team (Nphet), a once-obscure advisory group that has become a household name in the wake of the pandemic, has acted as “de facto decision maker,” the commission said, leading to the risk that public health advice “captures the whole decision-making process.”
+DUBLIN — The Irish Human Rights and Equality Commission (IHREC) on Thursday accused the government of having “persistently blurred the boundary between legal requirements and public health guidance in its Covid-19 response.”
+In a report co-authored with academics from Trinity College Dublin, the commission said though “core pandemic measures” were “generally proportionate and justified in light of the scale of the public health emergency,” parliamentary oversight was “lacking.”
+The National Public Health Emergency Team (Nphet), a once-obscure advisory body that has become a household name in the wake of the pandemic, has acted as “de facto decision maker,” the commission reported, leading to the risk that public health advice “captures the whole decision-making process.”

 DUBLIN — Ireland’s goods exports were worth an unprecedented 160.8 billion euros (196 billion US dollars) last year, a new record underpinned by surging sales of medical and pharmaceutical products during the novel coronavirus pandemic.
 Estimates published by the Central Statistics Office (CSO) showed “medical and pharmaceutical products making up 39 per cent of 2020 goods exports, a value increase of 25 per cent on 2019.”
 Exports to the 26 other member states of the European Union accounted for 40 per cent the 2020 total, the CSO said, an increase of 13 per cent on 2019.
 Belgium and Germany were Ireland’s two biggest markets in the EU.
 Exports to Britain, Ireland’s nearest neighbour, fell by 9 per cent during 2020 and made up 8 per cent of the year’s overall amount.
 After Britain left the EU in early 2020, an increasing proportion of Ireland’s exports to the continent ended up being shipped directly rather than transiting Britain, with ferry companies in some cases doubling cargo sailings from Ireland to France.